Key Messages About Coasts from the National Climate Assessment

 Leaders and residents of coastal regions are increasingly aware of the high vulnerability of coasts to climate change, and are developing plans to prepare for potential impacts on citizens, businesses, and environmental assets.
 Significant institutional, political, social, and economic obstacles to implementing adaptation actions remain.

-To learn more about how climate change affects coasts, explore the resources in the right sidebar.
+To learn more about how climate change affects coasts, explore the resources in the sidebar.